Classroom Strategies for Behavior Management

 To be clear, The Behavior Expectations Scale is not a set of classroom rules (you need classroom rules, this scale helps reinforce them).
 It is not a clip chart, and it is not a list of rewards or consequences.
 It is meant to help students manage their own behavior by understanding what is expected of them.
 The Behavior Expectations Scale ranges from Level 1 to Level 4, with titles ranging from Falling Below Expectations (1) to Exceeding Expectations (4).
 Within each number are three bullet points explaining behaviors that make up that level.
 The bullet points cover following classroom rules, showing effort, and work completion.

 Keeping parents in the loop with daily classroom behavior helps them notice patterns, have conversations they may not have had, and monitor what goes on when they’re away from their child during the day.
-I have included parent letters with a description of each level of the Behavior Expectations Scale in my behavior management resource.
+That’s one reason why it’s one of my favorite strategies for behavior management.
+I include parent letters with a description of each level of the Behavior Expectations Scale in my behavior management resource.
 This letter gets taped into their planner at the beginning of the school year for reference.
 I also discuss the Behavior Expectations Scale during Open House using my First Day and Open House Slideshow (a lifesaver for me year after year).

 Oftentimes parents will take it upon themselves to incentivize their child to get a certain number or combination of numbers during the week.
 That’s great!
 There have been many times that I’ve heard, “My mom says if I get 3’s and 4’s all week we can go to Dairy Queen after school on Friday!”
 Having parents invested in student behavior is a huge bonus.
 The work starts in setting clear expectations, sticking to them, and providing the Behavior Expectations Scale as a guide for both motivation and reflection.

-The 5 P’s are another tool I use to reinforce expectations in the classroom.
+The 5 P’s are another tool I use to reinforce expectations in the classroom, and is another effective strategies for behavior management.
 They are 5 words: Prompt, Polite, Productive, Patient, Prepared that set the tone for the culture of my classroom.
 We prioritize the 5 P’s in all that we do.
 They could be considered classroom rules, I call them the “5P’s that we live by” and students know them by heart.
 Younger students may need more concrete rules, but for me the 5 P’s are all-encompassing and if we adhere to them, keeping our Behavior Expectations Scale in mind, we will have a great school year with minimal behavior distractions.